aliyousefiaan/myt-devops-assignment/README.md

 - Service
 - Deployment

+### Potential enhancements
+- Use a ConfigMap to manage the application configurations.

 ## Terraform (/terraform)
 This directory includes Terraform files for deploying infrastructure on AWS.
 The various AWS services such as VPC, Route53, S3, EKS, IAM, ACM, ASM, etc. are utilized for the infrastructure.